 Panathenaic Stadium

-The first day of this Athens itinerary ends at the Panathenaic Stadium (in Greek, Παναθηναϊκό Στάδιο or Panathinaïkó Stadio), an athletics stadium that hosted some events of the 1896 Summer Olympics (the first Olympic Games of the modern era).
+The first day of this Athens itinerary ends at the Panathenaic Stadium (in Greek, Παναθηναϊκό Στάδιο or Panathinaïkó Stadio).
+This athletics stadium hosted some events of the 1896 Summer Olympics (the first modern Olympic Games).
 As it’s entirely made of white marble from Mount Pentelicus, it’s also called Kallimarmaro (in Greek, Καλλιμάρμαρο or Kallimármaro).

 The Panathenaic Stadium is open every day from 8 am to 5 pm (from November to February) or from 8 am to 7 pm (from March to October).
 And tickets cost €5 (regular fare) or €2.5 (reduced fare)!